S3r4ph1el/Programming-Exercises/README.md

-# My solutions to Beecrowd exercises in C99.
+# My solutions to Beecrowd exercises in C.